vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 As markets and collateral are not managed through human intervention, markets must have certain automated processes that allow for well-functioning markets and assurance that the collateral required to manage positions is available when it's needed.

 There are a few mechanisms that work differently to how they would on a centralised exchange, in order to keep the markets solvent.
 They include:
 - [**Margin**](#margin): When a party opens a position: the *initial margin* requirement is calculated automatically depending on the market's risk model.
-If the market moves against the party, and the margn towards the *maintenance level*, Vega will *search* for more collateral in the general account, to avoid liquidating the position.
+If the market moves against the party, and the margin towards the *maintenance level*, Vega will *search* for more collateral in the general account, to avoid liquidating the position.
 Margin can also be *released* if the position is in sufficient profit.
 Other positions in markets with the same settlement asset may also interact with the same general account.
 Therefore, Vega is a cross-margin based system by default.
-- [**Mark to market**](#mark-to-market): Mark to market on Vega happens much more frequently than on an exchange where counter parties are not pseudonymous.
+- [**Mark to market**](#mark-to-market): Mark to market on Vega happens much more frequently than on an exchange where counterparties are not pseudonymous.
 Every time a trade happens and moves the last traded price, the mark to market price is recalculated.
 Mark to market is used to move assets into your margin account (from someone else's) if you are in profit, or out of your margin account if not.

 ## Mark to market
 Marking to market refers to settling gains and losses due to changes in the market value of the underlying product.
 Marking to market aims to provide a realistic appraisal of a position based on the current market conditions.